Kamirus/purescript-selda/README.md

 - order by
 - limit
 - default, sequenced primary key - do not insert those, but do select
+- error handling
+- delete and update with RETURNING

 ## Known issues
 - groupBy not a column, results in runtime error